On the cluster admission problem for cloud computing: Introduction

 \subsection{Cluster Admission Control}

-We reduce the problem of determining to which cluster to assign a new deployment to the problem of determining, for a particular cluster, whether it is safe to \emph{admit a deployment}, or if doing so would risk running out of capacity if the deployment scales~\cite{Cortez}.
-While a lot of research has been done on scheduling {\em inside} the cluster~\cite{omega,borg,tetrisched,zhao:cluster}, the admission decision has not been well studied before.
-Consequently, cloud providers are still often using simple policies like thresholds on the current utilization of a cluster.\footnote{This is common knowledge in the industry and was additionally confirmed to us in communications with various domain experts.
-However, to the best of our knowledge, there exists no publicly available written source.} These seem reasonable at first glance, as the law of large numbers might suggest that the overall utilization carries most information for large clusters.
-But as Cortez et al.~\cite{Cortez} have shown, a relatively small number of deployments account for most of the utilization.
-This suggests that the specific deployments in a cluster have a larger impact on the failure probability than is apparent.
+We reduce the problem of determining to which cluster to assign a new deployment to the problem of determining, for a particular cluster, whether it is safe to \emph{admit a deployment}, or if doing so would risk running out of capacity if some deployments scale~\cite{Cortez}.
+While a lot of research has been done on scheduling {\em inside} the cluster~\cite{omega,borg,tetrisched,zhao:cluster}, the admission problem has not been well studied before.
+Consequently, cloud providers are often still using simple policies like rejecting all new deployments once a cluster passes a fixed utilization threshold, effectively reserving a percentage of the cluster only for scale-outs.
+These may seem reasonable at first glance, as the law of large numbers might seem to suggest that with many jobs in a large cluster the current utilization would be a good guide to future utilization.
+But as \citeauthor{Cortez} (\citeyear{Cortez}) have shown, a relatively small number of deployments account for most of the utilization.
+This suggests that the \emph{types of deployments} (i.e., small/large, fast/slow scaling, short/long lived etc.) currently in a cluster have a larger impact on the failure probability than is apparent, and policies that only take the current utilization into account are suboptimal.

-We formalize the cluster admission problem as a constrained Partially Observable Markov Decision Process (POMDP) \cite{smallwood1} where each deployment behaves according to some stochastic process and the controlling agent (the cloud provider) tries to maximize the number of active compute cores without exceeding the cluster's capacity.
-Since the exact stochastic processes of arriving deployments are not known to the agent, it has to reason about the observed behavior.
-The large scale of the problem as well as the highly complicated underlying stochastic processes make finding optimal policies infeasible, even for the underlying (fully observable) Markov Decision Process and with limited look-ahead horizon.